explodingcamera/blog/content/os-dev-1.md

 OUTPUT_ARCH(riscv) #
 ENTRY(_start)

 /* The base address of the program.
-RAM starts at 0x80000000 and SBI takes the first 2MB. */ BASE_ADDRESS = 0x80200000;
+RAM starts at 0x80000000 in QEMU and SBI takes the first 2MB. */
+BASE_ADDRESS = 0x80200000;

 SECTIONS